Oral-History:Thomas Goldsmith

 Goldsmith:

-Dumont Laboratories developed and sold some of the first UHF stations in the world, but that was done with the Itel color tubes from California.
+Du Mont Laboratories developed and sold some of the first UHF stations in the world, but that was done with the Eitel[-McCullough] color tubes from California.
 We built them at the five kilowatt, ten kilowatt level.
 Willie Sayer, who I mentioned a short time ago, is out there working with the Itel people now on it, and on linear accelerators and other industrial ways of inditro, gluing the laminations of plywood together and so forth.
-Transmitter and studio equipment theories receded at Dumont Laboratories partly because of financial limitations and partly because of the saturation of the market.
+Transmitter and studio equipment theories receded at Du Mont Laboratories partly because of financial limitations and partly because of the saturation of the market.
 Presently RCA has a large part of that continuing market.
 So does General Electric and even more recently the Philips Company, particularly in studio equipment.
 Transmitters are RCA and the General Electric Company.
-If I go to the North American Philips Company today, here in Montvale, I walk into that place and probably 30% of the principal people up there ask, "Where did you work?" and I say, "Dumont."
+If I go to the North American Philips Company today, here in Montvale, I walk into that place and probably 30 percent of the principal people up there ask, "Where did you work?" and I say, "DuMont."
 It was a training ground for these successful other companies, and the same with the broadcasting business.
 We trained a lot of the people who had gone on to broadcasting in other areas of the country.
 Broadcasting equipment was very active in one of your Bell Telephone Laboratories plants.
 It's the same with the Western Electric plants.
 Do you remember the one here in Clifton, where they used to make crystals?
 It was a big silk plant.

 Polkinghorn: